keshavmittal4/Razorpay-clone/README.md

 Modern Technologies: Built using HTML, CSS, and JavaScript to provide a clean and efficient codebase.

 Technologies Used

 HTML5: For structuring the web pages.

 CSS3: For styling and ensuring responsive design with media queries.

 JavaScript: For adding interactive elements and ensuring smooth user experience.
-Getting Started
-Follow these instructions to get a copy of the project up and running on your local machine.

 Prerequisites
 You will need a web browser and a text editor to view and edit the code.